w1l238/Pet-Scheduler-Application/docs/docs/component-library.md

 ---

+## Profile Pages

+*   **`ClientProfilePage.js`**: A dedicated page that displays the full profile for a single client, including their contact information, profile photo, and a list of their pets.
+*   **`PetProfilePage.js`**: A dedicated page that displays the full profile for a single pet, including their photo, breed, age, and any notes.

+---

 ## Shared Components

 *   **`AppointmentCalendar.js`**: A large, full-page calendar view that displays scheduled appointments.
 It is used on both the admin and client dashboards.